-SECTION 6.
+SECTION 7.
 APPLICATION FOR CERTIFICATE OF TITLE.

-- (a) Except as otherwise provided in Sections 14, 18, 19, 20, and 21, only an owner of a vessel may apply for a certificate of title covering the vessel. - (b) An application for a certificate of title must be signed by the applicant and contain: - (1) the applicant's name, street address, and, if different, address for receiving first class mail delivered by the United States Postal Service; - (2) the names of all other owners of the vessel; - (3) the principal residence and, if different, the mailing address of at least one owner; - (4) the social security number or taxpayer identification number of each owner; - (5) the hull identification number for the vessel or, if there is none, an application for the issuance of a hull identification number for the vessel;
+- (a) Except as otherwise provided in Sections 10, 15, 19, 20, 21, and 22, only an owner may apply for a certificate of title. - (b) An application for a certificate of title must be signed by the applicant and contain: - (1) the applicant's name, the street address of the applicant's principal residence, and, if different, the applicant's mailing address; - (2) the name and mailing address of each other owner of the vessel; - (3) the social security number or taxpayer identification number of each owner; - (4) the hull identification number for the vessel or, if none, an application for the issuance of a hull identification number for the vessel: - (5) the vessel number for the vessel or, if none issued by the office, an application for a vessel number; - (6) a description of the vessel as required by the office, which must include: - (A) the official number for the vessel, if any, assigned by the United

-1 (6) a description of the vessel as required by the office, which must include: 2 (A) the official number for the vessel, if any, assigned by the United 3 States Coast Guard; 4 (B) the name of the manufacturer, builder, or maker; 5 (C) the model year or the year in which the manufacture or build of a 6 vessel was completed; 7 (D) the overall length of the vessel; 8 (E) the vessel type; 9 (F) the hull material; 10 (G) the propulsion type; and 11 (H) the engine drive type, if any.
-12 (7) an indication of all security interests in the vessel known to the applicant, 13 including for each security interest, the name and mailing address of the secured party; 14 (8) an statement that the vessel is not a documented vessel or a foreign- 15 documented vessel; 16 (9) any title brand known to the applicant and, if known, the jurisdiction under 17 whose law the title brand was created; 18 (10) if the applicant knows that the vessel is hull-damaged, a statement indicating 19 that the vessel is hull-damaged; 20 (11) if the application is made in connection with a transfer of ownership, the 21 transferor's name, street address and, if different, address for receiving first class mail delivered 22 by the United States Postal Service, the sales price if any, and the date of the transfer; and
+States Coast Guard;

+- (B) the name of the manufacturer, builder, or maker; - (C) the model year or the year in which the manufacture or build of the vessel was completed; - (D) the overall length of the vessel; - (E) the vessel type; - (F) the hull material; - (G) the propulsion type; - (H) the engine drive type, if any; and - (I) the fuel type, if any; - (7) an indication of all security interests in the vessel known to the applicant and the name and mailing address of each secured party; - (8) a statement that the vessel is not a documented vessel or a foreign-documented vessel; - (9) any title brand known to the applicant and, if known, the jurisdiction under whose law the title brand was created; - (10) if the applicant knows that the vessel is hull damaged, a statement that the vessel is hull damaged; - (11) if the application is made in connection with a transfer of ownership, the transferor's name, street address, and, if different, mailing address, the sales price, if any, and the date of the transfer; and - (12) if the vessel previously was registered or titled in another jurisdiction, a statement identifying each jurisdiction known to the applicant in which the vessel was registered or titled.